RazrFalcon/resvg/README.md

 ## Why a new library?

-*libresvg* is trying to compete with [librsvg], [QtSvg] and [Inkscape] (only as a CLI SVG to PNG converter).
+*resvg* is trying to compete with [librsvg], [QtSvg] and [Inkscape] (only as a CLI SVG to PNG converter).

-One of the main difference from other rendering libraries is that *libresvg* does a lot of preprocessing before rendering.
+One of the main difference from other rendering libraries is that *resvg* does a lot of preprocessing before rendering.
 It converts shapes to paths, resolves attributes, ungroups groups, removes invisible elements, fixes a lot of issues in malformed SVG files and only then starts the rendering.
 So it's very easy to implement a new rendering backend.

 More details [here](doc/svgdom.adoc).

-### libresvg vs librsvg
+### resvg vs librsvg

-*librsvg* is the main competitor to the *libresvg*.
-And even though that *librsvg* itself is being rewritten in Rust, as *libresvg*, the architecture of the library is completely different:
+*librsvg* is the main competitor to the *resvg*.
+And even though that *librsvg* itself is being rewritten in Rust, as *resvg*, the architecture of the library is completely different:

-- *librsvg*, currently, is heavily tied to [cairo] library, unlike *libresvg*
+- *librsvg*, currently, is heavily tied to [cairo] library, unlike *resvg*
 - *librsvg* is heavily tied to [GNOME] which makes it painful to distribute outside the Linux ecosystem
 - *librsvg* doesn't really preprocess input files, rendering them as is
 - *librsvg* has a minimal support of the edge cases, which leads to rendering errors

-### libresvg vs Inkscape
+### resvg vs Inkscape

-Inkscape is often used to convert SVG to PNG, but it's not an actual competitor to *libresvg*, because it's still a complete SVG editor, not a tiny library.
+Inkscape is often used to convert SVG to PNG, but it's not an actual competitor to *resvg*, because it's still a complete SVG editor, not a tiny library.
 But it has the best SVG support amongst other.

-### libresvg vs QtSvg
+### resvg vs QtSvg

 Without a doubt, [QtSvg] is heavily used in [Qt] applications.
 But [QtSvg] itself is very limited.
 It officially supports only a tiny portion